Fedir Bohatyrchuk: Competes in six Soviet championships

 Bohatyrchuk played in six USSR Chess Championships: 1923, 1924, 1927, 1931, 1933, and 1934.

 In July 1923, Bohatyrchuk tied for third–fifth at Petrograd (St Petersburg, Leningrad) in the 2nd USSR Championship.
 In 1924, he took second, behind Yakov Vilner, at Kiev in the 1st Ukrainian Chess Championship.
 In August–September 1924, Bohatyrchuk tied for third and fourth places at Moscow in the 3rd USSR Championship.

 In December 1925, Bohatyrchuk finished 11th of 21 players at Moscow (the first Soviet-organized International Tournament).
 The event was won by Efim Bogoljubow, followed by Emanuel Lasker, José Raúl Capablanca, Frank Marshall, et al. This was the first Soviet government-sponsored tournament, and had 11 of the world's top 16 players, based on ratings from chessmetrics.com, making it one of the greatest events in chess history.
 Bohatyrchuk achieved a 2628 performance, according to the Chessmetrics website, which calculates historical ratings.
+This was his peak career ranking, at #15 in the world.

 Author, Soviet champion 1927

 In 1926, Bohatyrchuk wrote the first chess book Шахи (Szachy, Shakhy, Chess) in Ukrainian.
 In 1927, he won at Kiev.
 In October 1927, Bohatyrchuk tied for first and second places with Peter Romanovsky at Moscow, 5th USSR Championship, with (+10−1=9), losing only to Romanovsky in the 21-player field.
 In 1929, he won at Kiev.

 In November 1931, Bohatyrchuk tied for third through sixth at Moscow (7th USSR Ch.), with 10/17, as Mikhail Botvinnik won.
-In 1933, he won at Moscow (Quadrangular), with 4.5/6.
-In September 1933, Bohatyrchuk took eighth at Leningrad (8th USSR Ch.), with 10.5/19, as Botvinnik won again.
-In December 1934 /January 1935, he tied for third and fourth places at Leningrad (9th USSR Ch.), with 11.5/19, one-half point behind joint winners Grigory Levenfish and Ilya Rabinovich.
+In 1933, he won at Moscow (Quadrangular), with 4½/6.
+In September 1933, Bohatyrchuk took eighth at Leningrad (8th USSR Ch.), with 10½/19, as Botvinnik won again.
+In December 1934 /January 1935, he tied for third and fourth places at Leningrad (9th USSR Ch.), with 11½/19, one-half point behind joint winners Grigory Levenfish and Ilya Rabinovich.
 During the mid-1930s, the Soviet Chess Federation requested that Bohatyrchuk play more frequently in top events, but he often declined, due to his professional career obligations.
+He could usually only get away from Kiev for an extended period once a year.